advancedspectrum/OC2AM/README.md

 # OC2AM
-OC2AM or Organizational Capability to API Model is repo that contains artifacts about an organization's capabilities and their underlying resources to drive API Strategy and Program.
+OC2AM or Organizational Capability to API Model is a repo that contains artifacts about an organization's capabilities and their underlying resources to drive API Strategy and Program.

 The hierarchy